ubcecon/ECON323_2022_Spring/README.md

 Installing software on your laptop is not mandatory.
 Instead,
 - Go to the [QuantEcon DataScience Introduction](https://datascience.quantecon.org/introduction/)
-- One time setup: click on the "Settings" icon at the bottom of a lecture and choose the server: ubc.syzygy.ca
+- One-time setup: click on the "Settings" icon at the bottom of a lecture and choose the server: ubc.syzygy.ca
 - Then click on the "Launch Notebook" to launch any notebook in your computing environment
 - See [Troubleshooting](https://datascience.quantecon.org/introduction/troubleshooting.html) for how to reset notebooks, etc.
 - We strongly suggest creating a GitHub account and signing up for the [GitHub Student Developer Pack](https://education.github.com/pack/)